In today’s competitive marketplace, ignoring any common mistakes with your business website will make or break your company’s goals.

 Having a responsive design means that your website is accessible to everyone and is easy to navigate regardless of their device.

-Nowadays, more people browse from their smartphone than a desktop computer.
+Nowadays, more people browse from their smartphones than a desktop computer.

 That might sound like a big claim.

 But with people always looking for a great experience online, they’ll be more likely to seek out your competitors if you don’t offer a responsive design.

 Not only that, but Google likes to reward websites that offer a consistent experience on all devices – desktop, tablet, and especially mobile.

 So a responsive design will help you be found by search engines.
 It’ll also create a better impression with your ideal audience.

 You need to be welcoming your potential customers wherever they are.